 Students will construct a map of their family’s kinship relations.
 The exercise will consider the extended family that includes grandparents, aunts and uncles, cousins and other members of the family.
 The objective of this exercise is not only for the purpose of understanding the host family structure, but also to learn the names of family affiliations (aunts, uncles, nieces, nephews, grandparent, grandchild, cousins, brother-in-law, sister-in-law, son-in-law, daughter-in-law, etc.).

-Students will write a story in which they record their impressions and experiences from the trip to the Amazon.
+Students will write a story in which they record their impressions and experiences from the trip to the Galápagos Islands.
 The story should be minimum three-pages in length, double-spaced.
-This assignment is completely free form and invites unleashed creativity.
+This assignment is completely free form and encourages unleashed creativity.

 Exercise 4: Gender Discrimination in Ecuador